Newton leads No. 20 UConn past Oregon at Phil Knight tourney - KTVZ

 UConn shot 47.6% from the field (30 for 63) and 45.9% (17 for 37) from 3-point range.
 Newton, Hawkins, Sanogo and Calcaterra accounted for 15 of UConn’s 17 3-pointers.
 Alex Karaban added two more.

+“We’re a very good 3-point shooting team,” UConn head coach Dan Hurley said.
+“Unlike our past teams, it’s a team that can go on runs because we’ve got multiple guys that can hurt you from the 3-point line.

-Oregon strugged to find its rhythm, turning the ball over 17 times and shooting 33.3% (5 for 15) from beyond the arc.
+Oregon struggled to find its rhythm, turning the ball over 17 times and shooting 33.3% (5 for 15) from beyond the arc.

 BIG PICTURE